don't just talk agile - walk agile!

 This site is created with HUGO, an open-source static site generator.
 I run it in replit which allows me to edit my files from any machine without local installation.
 Using HUGO allows me to exclusively focus on content written in markdown and not worry about formatting or styling.
 I use github for back-up and version control and netlify for building, deploying and hosting the site.
 I use Caio Lente’s Bear Cub theme because I like its elegant simplicity and the author’s design philosophy as explained here and here.

-About the pilgrim icon and avatar
+The pilgrim icon and avatar

 Some years ago when I needed to choose an avatar for a JIRA profile, I first thought of the usual characters with which we try to identify ourselves as developers, like the ninja or the samurai.
 But then I remembered the scrum guide and started reflecting on the scrum values of commitment, courage, focus, openness and respect, and suddenly a very different character came to my mind: the pilgrim.